TOR – Human Resources Committee

 Introduction

-St Stephen in Brannel Parish Council has appointed several Committees to undertake work for and on behalf of the Council.
-The Committees will abide by the criteria detailed in the Council’s Standing Orders and Financial Regulations.
+St Stephen in Brannel Parish Council appoints Committees to carry out specific duties on its behalf.
+All Committees must comply with the Council’s Standing Orders and Financial Regulations.

-This Terms of Reference document sets out the specific responsibilities of the Human Resources Committee and confirms the following:
+This document sets out the remit, powers, and procedures for the Human Resources Committee (HR).

 Two (2) Substitute members (Voting)